 where $\SEnd(\cC)$ denotes the monoidal supercategory of endosuperfunctors of a supercategory $\cC$.
 The need to move to the setting of \emph{super}categories here arises from the super version of Schur's lemma mentioned earlier.
 There is an \emph{odd} endomorphism of the natural representation of $\fq_n$ that corresponds to an odd morphism in $\OBC$ and $\AOBC$.
 (The category of vector superspaces, with parity preserving linear maps, is a monoidal category, with no need to introduce the notion of a monoidal \emph{super}category.)
 Note also the absence of the parameter $t$ that appears for the oriented Brauer category.
 This is because the natural representation of $\fq_n$ always has superdimension zero.

 In the current paper we develop analogues of the above results for the \emph{quantum isomeric superalgebra} $U_q(\fq_n)$.
+As we will explain below, this case requires several new techniques.
 We begin by defining the \emph{quantum isomeric supercategory} $\Qcat(z)$ depending on a parameter $z$ in the ground ring.
 This is a strict monoidal supercategory generated by two objects, $\uparrow$ and $\downarrow$, and morphisms

 subject to certain relations; see \cref{Qdef}.
 The supercategory $\Qcat(z)$ should be viewed as a quantization of $\OBC$.
 In particular, $\Qcat(0)$ is isomorphic to $\OBC$; see \cref{degenerate}.
 From the definition of $\Qcat(z)$, we deduce further relations, showing, in particular, that this supercategory is pivotal.
 We also prove a basis theorem (\cref{basisthm}) showing that the morphism spaces have bases given by tangle-like diagrams where strands can carry the odd \emph{Clifford token} $\tokup$ corresponding to the odd endomorphism appearing in the super version of Schur's lemma.
 We define, in \cref{bread}, a monoidal superfunctor